raspberrypi/rpi-eeprom/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report for the bootloader EEPROM or rpi-eeprom-update scripts.
+Please consult the [Boot Problems](https://www.raspberrypi.org/forums/viewtopic.php?p=437084) forum post first.

 ---

 This repository tracks bugs for the Raspberry Pi 4 bootloader EEPROM and Linux update scripts.

-Support questions should be posted on the Raspberry Pi [General Discussion](https://www.raspberrypi.org/forums/viewforum.php?f=63).
+**Support questions or should be posted on the Raspberry Pi [General Discussion](https://www.raspberrypi.org/forums/viewforum.php?f=63)**
-If your Raspberry Pi does not boot at all then please consult the [Boot Problems](https://www.raspberrypi.org/forums/viewtopic.php?p=437084) forum post.

 **Mandatory information**
 * Raspberry Pi model